-As Gallup points out, disengagement affects not just an employee in their work performance, but it affects their overall wellbeing.
-Being disengaged at work simply doesn’t feel great.
-And we simply are not separate people at work and outside of it: our work experiences affect our lives outside of work, and our overall wellbeing affects us in our work.
+As Gallup points out, disengagement affects not just an employee in their work performance, but it affects their overall well-being.
+Being disengaged at work doesn’t feel great.
+And we are not separate people at work and outside of it: our work experiences affect our lives outside of work, and our overall well-being affects us in our work.

 We are whole people.
 Gallup has it right: to engage our employees, we must learn to care about them as whole people and consider how we support their wellbeing, both at work and outside of it.
 When we invest in them, they’ll invest in us and in their work in return.

-How can we as leaders make sure our employees know they have a real voice in the company?
+How can we, as leaders, ensure our employees know they have a real voice in the company?

-And then asking ourselves, how much of the pressure for employees to keep long hours mandated through company policy and how much of it is about highly caring team members learning to set boundaries for an honest day of effort?
+And then ask ourselves, how much of the pressure for employees to keep long hours is about highly caring team members learning to set boundaries for an honest day of effort?

-These highly engaged employees may be the next to experience burnout, frustration, and disengagement after all, if not properly supported.
+These highly engaged employees may be the next to experience burnout, frustration, and disengagement after, if not properly supported.